kiwonyoon0701/DMS/oracle-to-s3-dms.md

-This document describes how to build datalake on S3 from multiple data sources
+This document describes how to build datalake on S3 from multiple data sources and ETL with glue

 # Create S3 bucket